How to Weed the Garden: Best Natural Management Tips

 Easier Root Removal

-The best time to wet the ground for weeding is after a light rain or in the early morning when dew has naturally moistened the soil.
+The best time to weed is right after a light rain or early in the morning when dew has softened the ground.
+But if Mother Nature isn’t helping out, you can easily create your own ideal conditions.

-• Work in Sections: If dealing with a large area, water, and weed one section at a time.
-This ensures that the soil remains moist and workable as you progress.
+If you’re weeding a big area, don’t water everything at once.
+Instead, wet and weed one section at a time so the soil stays moist and workable as you move along.

 wheelbarrow full of leaf mulch